On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 \subsubsection{Commutative and associative algebras}

-\begin{defin} A {\em commutative algebra} is a unital commutative monoid in $\ugspectra{G}$ with respect to the smash product operation.
-An {\em associative algebra} is a unital associative monoid with respect to the smash product. \end{defin}
+\begin{defin} An {\em equivariant commutative algebra} (or just {\em commutative algebra}) is a unital commutative monoid in $\ugspectra{G}$ with respect to the smash product operation.
+An {\em equivariant associative algebra} ({\em associative algebra}) is a unital associative monoid with respect to the smash product. \end{defin}

 There is a weaker ``up to homotopy notion'' that sometimes comes up.